fmanclossi/TJBot-playbook/examples/Doggy/README.md

 **Level: some task could be tricky but could be performed under adult’s guidance**

+## Funny labs using Doggy

+TJBot loves pets even they could be noisy.

+He/Her owns two dogs, Doggy and MiniDoggy.

+Doggy is a very careful watchdog.
+Nothing and no one can pass without getting a strong barking.

+Mini Doggy is more distracted one, it doesn’t look at what happens around it but it’s happy to play with TJBot.

+We follow TJBot and its doggies in some [funny stories](https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Tales%20of%20two%20doggies.md) learning how IBM solutions could be applied to real life examples.

 ## Print and Build your preferred Doggy

 [How to build Doggy](https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Print%20and%20Build%20Doggy.md)